abertschi/auto-web-auth/README.md

 Auto web authorized network login
 =================================================

-This piece of software automatically connects a web authorization based wireless-network.
+This piece of software automatically connects to a web authorization based wireless-network.
 The project was launched due to a request by ourselves to automatically login to the network of our school.